Upcoming Rides, Attractions, Refurbishments, and More!

 A new land is coming to Hollywood Studios, and it should be a scream (or a laugh).

 The metropolis at the heart of the PIXAR film Monsters, Inc. comes to life with an entire themed area.
-Meet Sulley and Mike, stroll the streets in search of some monstrous treats, or visit the famed factory for a wild ride (see below).
+Meet Sulley and Mike, stroll the streets in search of some monstrous treats, enjoy a theater show (see below), or visit the famed factory for a wild ride (also see below).

 Construction begins sometime in 2025, but it’s not yet clear when this new land will actually open.
-We also don’t yet know which existing area of the park (if any) this will replace.
+The land will replace Muppets Courtyard (including Muppet*Vision 3D); the Muppets will move over to Rock ‘n’ Roller Coaster, ousting Aerosmith in the process.

 New Monsters, Inc. Roller Coaster